gaurang-bansal/gaurang-bansal.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-Gaurang Bansal (Director, Vedastu Application Pvt.
-Ltd.) is co-founder of [QuickAds](https://www.quickads.ai/), an innovative SaaS platform revolutionizing ROAS for D2C brands.
-QuickAds stands out for delivering high-quality creatives and automating targeted campaigns, cutting brand costs by 95% and boosting ad creation speed by 30 times.
+Gaurang Bansal, Director at Vedastu Application Pvt.
+Ltd., is co-founder of [QuickAds](https://www.quickads.ai/), an innovative SaaS platform revolutionizing ROAS for D2C brands.
+QuickAds stands out for delivering high-quality creatives and automating targeted campaigns, cutting brand costs by 95% and boosting ad creation speed by 30x.
 With over 2,000+ active users, QuickAds is a game-changer for businesses seeking to optimize their advertising efforts.

 Gaurang leads the Discover feature at QuickAds, driving the development of next-generation AI solutions.
 He is also building the largest ad library, featuring over 8 million ads from platforms like Facebook, Instagram, YouTube, Google, and TikTok, specifically curated for D2C brands.
 With more than 8 years of experience in Python (FastAPI), PostgreSQL, Next.js, React, and AI/ML, Gaurang is at the forefront of innovation in ad technology.